LisaMichael/liri-node-app/README.md

 ###### NOTE: If the user does NOT include a movie name in the command, the CLI will output data for the movie 'Mr. Nobody.'

-## OPTION D:
+## OPTION D: Read text from a text file using fs NPM
 * * `node liri.js do-what-it-says`

+There are no extra parameters needed to use the "do-what-it-says" command.
+LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

 4. Include screenshots, gifs or videos of the app functioning
 5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development